idworkin/TurnerKernForaging/TurnerKern_scripts/TurnerKern_MixedModel.md

 ## Mixed models for the DGRP data.
 There are two reasonable mixed models to consider fitting:

-1.  either as a crossed effect (with both line and date as independent random effects that do not co-vary),
+1. Either as a crossed effect (with both line and date as independent random effects that do not co-vary),
-2. Or by nesting, which will be far more difficult to estimate with this data.
-While I do fit it, I am less certain as to the validity of the estimates.
+2. Or by nesting (or interaction), which will be far more difficult to estimate with this data.
+While I do fit it, I am less certain as to the validity of the estimates in this case.

-First I am going to center Temp so estimates are not extrapolating too far out.
+First I am going to center Temp (assay temperature I think) so estimates are not extrapolating too far out.
 Then fit the linear mixed model.

 ```r